jepstein-eagle/adaptable/packages/adaptable/README.md

 ## Installation

-AdapTable is distributed via a private NPM registry - `https://registry.adaptabletools.com`, so getting it installed requires the following steps:
+AdapTable is distributed via a private npm registry [https://registry.adaptabletools.com](https://registry.adaptabletools.com).

+To gain access to this registry please follow these steps:

 1. Acquire a commercial AdapTable License - you can email [`support@adaptabletools.com`](mailto:support@adaptabletools.com), who will provide you with your unique credentials.